 As the power of these explosions has intensified, so too has the pace of both the country’s nuclear and missile tests.
 Under Kim Jong-un, who assumed leadership of North Korea in late 2011, the nuclear program has markedly accelerated.
-In addition to three tests under his regime, the country has carried out more than seventy-five missile tests, far exceeding the trials of his father and grandfather before him.
+In addition to four tests under his regime, the country has carried out more than eighty missile tests, far exceeding the trials of his father and grandfather before him.

 There remain significant unknowns surrounding the accuracy of North Korea’s ballistic missiles.
 Expert observers have said that these missiles are usually inaccurate because of their reliance on early guidance systems acquired from the Soviet Union.
 However, some defectors and experts say North Korea has begun using GPS guidance, similar to that of China’s navigation system, raising questions about the provenance of the system and whether North Korea’s arsenal of missiles is more accurate and reliable than previously believed.

 Has North Korea’s nuclear program been aided by other countries?